artfulbytes/bots2d/README.md

     - It's easy to create new assets...
 * Language binding ("Software-in-loop")
     - Controller code can be written in C (easy to transfer to a real MCU)
+* Customizable controller/physics update rate
+    - ~60-2000 Hz (or more depending the host computer)

 ## Limitations
 * Not built or tested on macOS (OpenGL is deprecated on macOS)